PoxyDoxy/4Watch/readme.md

 #### What does it do?
   - Searches Each Board for Threads that contain any of the keywords.
-  - Downloads all images/webms/gifs from the Boards found.
+  - Downloads all images/webms/gifs from the Threads found.
-  - Loops around every X seconds (0 = run once)
+  - Loops around every X seconds (0 = disable loop)

 #### Works on Windows & Linux.